koptelovmax/AgriCode/README.md

 `workflow/segment_classification (7 classes).ipynb > Runtime > Run all`

-or
+or, depending on the setting:

 `workflow/segment_classification (15 classes).ipynb > Runtime > Run all`

-depending on the setting.

 ## To run the web application on a local machine: